WHAT WE DO

 Suman is a full-time Change Maker and Environmental & Youth Activist.
 He has been actively involved in different charitable initiatives and social activities for the improvement of society, as well as advocating and campaigning for environmental issues.
 His passion is to change the social and economic the condition of poor in needy people in a sustainable way.
 He believes that “Small acts multiplied by millions of people can change the world.”

-James is a private equity investor and corporate finance advisor based in Singapore.
+James is a rum entrepreneur and corporate finance advisor based in Abu Dhabi.
 He has been involved with several charitable initiatives in Nepal since he first visited in 2010, and is excited to have established The Nepal Initiative with Charlie, Paul and Suman to provide a platform for long-term, sustainable support for the country.

 Charlie is a qualified primary school teacher and marketing executive with a passion for education and philanthropy.
 She has been a regular visitor to Nepal since 2012 and has developed close relationships with a number of organisations focused on delivering sustainable improvements to education in the country.